turtlesec-no/turtlesec-no.github.io/working.md

 ### How do we influence what we do?

-We know that developing and maintaining a skillset is crucial for having a career in tech.
+We know that developing and maintaining a skill-set is crucial for having a career in tech.
 We will support you in your development in the direction you'd like to move career-wise.
 We can do this through training, and also through carefully selecting clients that will move you in the direction you would like to go.
 That includes what kind of technology you work with and what kind of role you take in the client organization.
 It might also mean giving you training and/or certifying you in technologies that will make that move easier.

 ### Office